CenturyLinkCloud/PublicKB/CenturyLink Private Cloud on VMware Cloud Foundation/using-migration-tool.md

 * (Optional) Enter a tag for the migration job that you are initiating.
 * Click Start.

+**Note:** You will not see the "migrated" VM in vCD until you perform a Cutover.

 The migration operation is initiated and a new warm migration job appears in the Migrations tab in a Created state.
 After the warm migration job completes, the warm migration job goes into a cutover-ready status and you can initiate a manual cutover.

 By Performing a cutover to a virtual machine, you finalize a warm migration.
 The Cutover operation includes a final sync and import of a migrated VM into a destination Org VDC's vApp and an optional powering on of the VM.